Hyperbolic structures on link complements, octahedral decompositions, and quantum $\mathfrak{sl}_2$: χ -colorings of link diagrams

 which has trace \(m + m^{-1}\).
 In general, the meridian is \emph{not} equal to \(\rho\left(x^{+} (x^{-})^{-1}\right)\), as shown in \cref{fig:path-factorization}. \end{remark}

-\begin{theorem} The holonomy representation of \(\Pi_1(D)\) is well-defined and gives a representation \(\rho : \pi_1(M_L) \to \slg\). \end{theorem} \begin{proof} To make sure \(\rho\) is well-defined, we need to check that the braiding rules on the \(\chi_i\) are compatible with the relations \eqref{eq:groupoid-relations}, which is straightforward.
+\begin{theorem} The holonomy representation of \(\Pi_1(D)\) is well-defined and gives a representation \(\pi_1(M_L) \to \slg\) which we also denote \(\rho\). \end{theorem} \begin{proof} To make sure \(\rho\) is well-defined, we need to check that the braiding rules on the \(\chi_i\) are compatible with the relations \eqref{eq:groupoid-relations}, which is straightforward.
 Then both claims follow from \cref{prop:group-groupoid}. \end{proof}

-For this theorem to be useful, we need to make sure that shapings of link diagrams actually give all \(\slg\)-structures.
-This is false, but a slightly weaker statement is true.
-Let \(L\) be a link in \(S^3\) and \(D\) any oriented diagram of \(L\).
-In practice we are mostly interested in \(\slg\)-structures up to conjugation, and we have the following existence theorem: \begin{theorem} We say a decorated \(\slg\)-structure \(\rho\) is \defemph{detected} by \(D\) if there is a shaping of \(D\) with holonomy representation \(\rho\).
-Every decorated \(\slg\)-structure on \(L\) is conjugate to one detected by \(D\). \end{theorem} This theorem is one of the major results of \textcite{Blanchet2018}.
-We sketch the proof in the next section.
-In \cref{thm:nondegenerate-existence} we give a stronger result: when \(\rho \ne \pm 1\) is nontrivial, then up to conjugacy \(\rho\) is detected by a \emph{geometrically nondegenerate} shaping.